REGISTRATION FOR THE 2018 CSU BIOTECHNOLOGY SYMPOSIUM IS NOW CLOSED!

 CSUPERB provides transportation reimbursements to campuses (up to $150) for CSU Faculty/Staff/Postdoc attendees.
 This amount is in addition to lodging and meal costs covered by CSUPERB and is inclusive of any parking fees.
 These funds may not be used to reimburse the required $150 symposium registration fee.

 CSU Administrator Registration Information

-Symposium registration will be $125, payable by credit card in the registration system.
+Symposium registration will be $150, payable by credit card in the registration system.
 Registration includes CSUPERB-hosted lunch and dinner on Friday and Saturday at the Santa Clara Marriott, along with access to all sessions at the symposium.
 CSU administrators are responsible for their own lodging expenses.
-The symposium group rate for lodging has expired, however; reservations at the regular Santa Clara Marriott can be booked at the CSU Symposium group rate ($109/night, at this website) until December 21, 2017.
+Reservations for the Santa Clara Marriott can be booked at the CSU Symposium group rate ($109/night, at this website) until December 21, 2017.
 We typically fill our room block, so reserve your rooms early.

 California Community Colleges (CCC) Faculty/Student Registration Information

 The CCC have a limited number of paid registration spots for CCC faculty and students available.
 Contact CCC Life Sciences/Biotech Sector Navigator Sandra Slivka at firstname.lastname@example.org if you are interested in one of the paid registration spots.
-All other CCC faculty/staff/administrators will be charged a $125 registration fee and CCC students a $90 fee payable in the registration system.
+All other CCC faculty/staff/administrators will be charged a $150 registration fee and CCC students a $100 fee payable in the registration system.
 As part of their registration fee, CCC participants can join CSUPERB-hosted lunches and dinners on Friday and Saturday lunch/dinner, but not paid lodging or transportation costs.
-The symposium group rate for lodging has expired, however; reservations at the regular Santa Clara Marriott can be booked at the CSU Symposium group rate ($109/night, at this website) until December 21, 2017.
+Reservations for the Santa Clara Marriott can be booked at the CSU Symposium group rate ($109/night, at this website) until December 21, 2017.
 We typically fill our room block, so reserve your rooms early.